dekuNukem/duckyPad/duckyscript_info.md

 `DEFAULTDELAY` specifies how long (in milliseconds) to wait between **`each line of command`**.

-If unspecified, `DEFAULTDELAY` is 18ms in duckyPad.
+If unspecified, `DEFAULTDELAY` is 18ms.

 ```
 DEFAULTDELAY 100